This post may contain affiliate links. Please read my disclosure for more information.

 I live in Nashville, which has been through a lot of permit rules and changes related to short term rental properties.
 Ordinances that have been passed now limit what residential zoning allows short term rentals.

-The last thing you want to do, is purchase an investment home and then discover after-the-fact that AirBnb rentals are not allowed in the neighborhood.
+The last thing you want to do, is purchase a passive income investment home and then discover after-the-fact that AirBnb rentals are not allowed in the neighborhood.

 You may need a city permit to turn your home or any part of it into a short term rental.
 We are required to obtain a permit here, and if you are caught with an AirBnb listing without a permit, you will be shutdown and your listing removed!